-This policy is important for all Tennessee businesses.
-It covers common risks, including customer property damage and injuries.
-Most commercial leases require this coverage.
+This type of business liability insurance is important for all Tennessee businesses.
+It covers common third-party risks, and it's required by most commercial leases.

-This policy bundles property insurance and general liability insurance in one plan.
+A BOP bundles commercial property insurance and general liability coverage in one plan.
 It's often the most cost-effective type of commercial insurance for a Tennessee business.

-Workers’ compensation insurance is required for Tennessee businesses that have four or more employees.
-It can cover medical costs for work injuries and illnesses.
+Workers’ comp insurance is required for Tennessee businesses that have five or more employees.
+It also protects sole proprietors from work injury costs that health insurance might deny.

 This policy is required for business-owned vehicles in Tennessee.
 It covers injuries and property damage in an accident, along with vehicle theft, vandalism, and weather damage.

 State laws affect which business insurance coverage you need.
 These policies are required everywhere in Tennessee, from Knoxville to Chattanooga.

 The state of Tennessee requires businesses with five or more employees, full-time or part-time, to carry workers’ compensation insurance.
 Corporate officers are included in this headcount, even if they are ultimately excluded from coverage in your policy.
 Every business in the construction or coal mining industry must carry workers' compensation insurance, regardless of the number of employees.